 HARN and its subsidiaries paid a total of Baht 1,446,014.26 in audit fees to the Karin Audit Co., Ltd., and auditing of the subsidiary in Vietnam, in year 2024.
 It's the audit fees of HARN paid of Baht 1,300,000 and of the subsidiaries paid of Baht 146,014.26.
-In addition, HARN has non-audit fee namely; a service fee observing the destruction of product, working paper audits and other services total Baht 196,331 however excluding other expense such as overtime, allowance, traveling, and telephone etc.
+In addition.
+Additionally, HARN has paid non-audit fees to the auditor, apart from audit service fees.
+These include expenses such as inventory destruction observation fees, work paper review fees, allowances, overtime pay, travel expenses, and telephone charges, totaling Baht 196,331, which were charged based on actual service costs.